eCloudEdge-Digital/neoedge-central-user-manual/README.md

    -mode
     Optional (default "cli").
 Mode to run the installer,including tui (text-based user interface) or cli (command-line interface).
    ```
-3. **Verify Successful Installation**
+3. **Verify Successful Installation:**
-   You can confirm that NeoEdge Central has been installed successfully by checking for a specific message in either the installer log file or the standard output displayed during the installation process.
+   You can confirm that NeoEdge Central has been installed successfully by checking for a specific message in either the installer.log file or the standard output displayed during the installation process.
 Look for the following confirmation:
    ```bash
    #standard output
    Installation completed successfully.